SapitoSucio/froggo-guides/docs/script_commands.md

 \***failedremovecards** **<equipment slot\>**,**<type\>**;

-This command will remove all cards from the item found in the specified equipment slot of the invoking character. '`type`' determines what happens to the item and the cards:
+This command will remove all cards from the item found in the specified equipment slot of the invoking character. ``type`` determines what happens to the item and the cards:

 	 0 - will destroy both the item and the cards.